CHEAP RESTAURANTS IN EVERY STATE

 In Providence's College Hill neighborhood, East Side Pockets is known for its friendly service and delicious and inexpensive kebabs.
 For vegetarians, a reviewer says the "falafel is delicious on its own" or in a wrap.
 Wraps start at $6.02 and plate dinners, which come with a salad, rice, and bread, are $8.10.

-It is hard to miss the Purple Pie Place in Custer, 20 miles south of Mount Rushmore.
+It is hard to miss the Purple Pie Place, 20 miles south of Mount Rushmore.
 As the name suggests, the restaurant dispenses pies and other treats in a building painted several shades of purple.
 Sure, there are fine-looking chicken pot pies, but the sweet pies are the real reason to go: raspberry rhubarb jalapeno, peanut butter, blackberry, and more.
 A slice is just $4.39.

 Torchy's Tacos has mastered the Tex-Mex taco.
 With locations scattered around Texas, including the original store in Austin, customers can choose from the taco of the month or more than 10 staples ($3.50 to $5.50).
 A reviewer writes on TripAdvisor, "Extremely delicious, large tacos.
 Definitely a good bang for your buck."

-Bruges Waffles Frites serves waffles and fries, of course, but also seven delicious waffle sandwiches ($7.99 to $8.99).
+Bruges Waffles Fritesserves waffles and fries, of course, but also delicious waffle sandwiches under $10.
 To try the waffle sandwich club or the turkey-bacon-avocado sandwich, track down the mobile Bruges Waffle Bus or visit the storefronts in Salt Lake City and Orem.

 Expect a wait, but reviewers say it's worth it.
-Pho Hong in Burlington gets 5-star reviews from pho veterans and "virgin ethnic food eaters" alike.
+Pho Hong gets top-notch reviews from pho veterans and newbie ethnic-food eaters alike.
 The traditional Vietnamese soup is served with noodles, herbs, lime, and a protein, and guests are welcome to BYOB.

-Eamonn's A Dublin Chipper in Alexandria proudly proclaims the phrase, "Thanks be to Cod" on the door.
+Eamonn's A Dublin Chipper proudly proclaims the phrase, "Thanks be to Cod" on the door.
 This popular fish and chip joint serves up Guinness-battered cod, catfish, prawns, and fries ($3 to $10).

-The primary draw at the Lakefront Brewery in Milwaukee is the beer tour, but the food is highly rated.
-The eclectic menu includes what a Yelp reviewer calls the "best fried cheese curds in the land" ($8); two Bavarian pretzels ($8); beer cheese soup ($5 to $7); and beer-battered Polish sausage slices ($8).
-The weekend brewery tour is $10 and comes with four drink tokens and a pint glass to take home.
+The primary draw at the Lakefront Brewery is the beer tour, but the food is highly rated.
+The eclectic menu includes what a Yelp reviewer calls the "best fried cheese curds in the land" ($9); two Bavarian pretzels ($9); and a flight of three sausages (starting at $10).
+The weekend brewery tour is $11 and comes with four drink tokens and a pint glass to take home.

-The Bread Basket in Cheyenne offers a bread-of-the-month club and sells fresh baked goods daily.
-Try one of the breakfast pastries ($1.69 to $1.99) or a sandwich for lunch ($5.59 to $6.99).
+The Bread Basket offers a bread-of-the-month club and sells fresh baked goods daily.
+Try one of the breakfast pastries ($1.69 to $2) or a sandwich for lunch ($5.59 to $7).
 On TripAdvisor, one reviewer says the bakery is "very much worth finding if you are just passing through; all the locals are already there."